-Tribe bats go cold, Cubs even series
+Don't panic, Tribe fans — it was just one game

 What needs to happen?
 Tribe fans need to chill and get behind this ball team.
 They need to get behind them stronger than Joe Buck’s love affair with Kyle Schwarber.
 If you didn’t believe it is Cleveland against the world, just listen back to how excited Buck gets when the final out was made by the Cubs.
 It was like Chicago had already won the series.

-Jason Kipnis struggled to say the least, but he did break up the no-no offensively, but had a pair of errors in the field.
-But a trip to Wrigley Field, near Kip’s hometown, may be a dangerous thing for the Cubs and a great thing for Kipnis.
+Jason Kipnis struggled to say the least.
+However, he he did break up the no-no offensively, but had a pair of errors in the field.
+But a trip to Wrigley Field, near Kip’s hometown, might be a dangerous thing for the Cubs and a great thing for Kipnis.
 He will be able to reset his mind and get back to the basics to refocus and have what will go down as one of the best series in recent memory.
 Mark my words.

 Mike Napoli got the lumber going with a pair of hits after a very slow start to his postseason.
-The ivy in Wrigley may want to watch out the next three games because Nap is ready to roll.
+The ivy in Wrigley may want to watch out for the next three games because Nap is ready to roll.

 Brandon Guyer added a pinch hit single and is swinging it well for the Tribe.
 Could we see him in the lineup for the rest of the series?
 In Tito I trust.

 The Tribe have a lot to learn from Game 2.
-The Cubs are a patient team at the dish; they draw eight walks on Wednesday night. combine that with two errors and that is 10 baserunners that had no business being on base.
+The Cubs are a patient team at the dish; they drew eight walks on Wednesday night. combine that with two errors and that is 10 baserunners that had no business being on base.
 Josh Tomlin takes the bump on Friday and he doesn’t mess around.
 The righty tosses a lot of strikes, so don’t expect those walks to continue.

 Finally, the Cubs have the best record in the majors for a reason.
 They are a great team and give credit where credit is due.
-Kluber proved they were beatable and they gave the credit to him.
+Kluber proved they are beatable and they gave the credit to him.
 The Tribe just needs to concentrate on the next game in front of them.
 If the two teams keep trading wins and losses, it will still bring a World Series to Cleveland in seven games.

 So let’s all take a collective breath and put our positive focus on Friday.
 It is Cleveland against the world.